My Story: What Led to Me Becoming a Coach

 On to UBC

 I started out on my career journey by going to University, because that is what I believed that smart kids did.
 In grade 7 I decided to go to UBC after highschool.
 After optimistically taking advanced calculus during first year Sciences I decided I didn’t want to ever take another calculus course again.
 I had always pictured myself in an office, so I asked my Totem Park dorm neighbour about the Faculty of Commerce, which was the business school at UBC.
 I decided to take the plunge, and entered a world of greed and camaraderie.
 I chose my major by process of elimination.
 My choice was Human Resources, or Industrial Relations Management, as it was called at the time.
 I loved the courses on Career Counselling and Organizational Development.
-I ran a snack bar with donuts, soup and sandwiches, which was very popular for the evening classes.

 Chance Leads to a Job

-A friend of mine was having trouble filling work experience spots for the program she was coordinating.
+A friend of mine was having trouble filling (coop) work experience spots for the program she was coordinating.
 She asked me if I would take one and I said yes.
 I thought she said CIBC (the bank), not ICBC (the insurance company everyone loved to hate in 1990).
 I worked a few hours in the Human Resources Department and met two people there that I liked and respected.
 When I graduated they offered me a position.
 Unfortunately that was a temp job that ended in 6 months.
-It was not a good year to be looking for Human Resources jobs because they were downsizing in 1990 and I was competing against people with several years experience.
+It was not a good year to be looking for Human Resources jobs because most companies were downsizing in 1990 and I was competing against people with several years experience.
 I had rent to pay so I took a job as a clerk in a claim centre.
 I didn’t like it, but it paid the bills.

 After awhile a few of the injury adjusters began to ask me why I wasn’t a claims adjuster rather than a clerk.
 I told them it seemed like a high stress job and had lots of turnover.
 One suggested I try it out while I was figuring out what to do.
 I considered it and realized it would be a job that would give me better communication skills.
 I started as an adjuster in 1992.
 I loved the variety and challenge.
-When I was promoted to an injury adjuster, I learned to read people and negotiate well.
+When I was promoted to become an injury adjuster, I learned to read people and negotiate well.
 I tried to give all the services and money I could to the honest people, and tried to minimize payments to the people who were using the system.
-I learned to listen carefully for lies and exageration.
+I learned to listen carefully for lies and exaggeration.

 Here are my ingredients for high stress: